nobl9/terraform-n9-export-aws/README.md

 snowflake_sqs_notification_arn = "<notification_channel>"
 ```

-Execute apply for the last time
+Execute apply, for the last time

 ```bash
 terraform apply
 ```

-From now data from every file exported by Nobl9 to dedicated S3 bucket should be available automatically in Snowflake
+From now data from every file exported by Nobl9 to the dedicated S3 bucket should be available automatically in Snowflake
 database `nobl9_slo`.

-Example query to execute on data
+An example query to execute on data

 ```sql
 select timestamp, good_count, total_count from nobl9_data where